pukkaone/pukkaone.github.io/_posts/2011-01-03-jsp-cross-site-scripting-elresolver.md

 ### Disable escaping

-When you register this custom ELResolver, all EL expression values will be escaped by default.
+When you register this custom ELResolver, all EL values will be escaped by default.
 If you want a JSP to programmatically output HTML, you can resort to a
 [JSP scriptlet](http://download.oracle.com/javaee/5/tutorial/doc/bnaou.html)
 or
 [JSP expression](http://download.oracle.com/javaee/5/tutorial/doc/bnaov.html),
 unless the application configured `scripting-invalid` to `true`.

-Another way uses a custom tag to surround JSP code in which EL expression values should not be escaped:
+Another way uses a custom tag to surround JSP code in which EL values should not be escaped:

 {% highlight jsp %}
 <%@ taglib prefix="enhance" uri="http://pukkaone.github.com/jsp" %>